Buses in London: London Passenger Transport Board to London Regional Transport

 London buses continued to operate under the London Transport name from 1933 to 2000, although the political management of transport services changed several times.
 The LPTB oversaw transport from 1933 to 1947, when it was nationalised and became the London Transport Executive (1948 to 1962).
 The responsible authority for London Transport was then successively the London Transport Board (1963 to 1969), the Greater London Council (1970 to 1984) and London Regional Transport (1984 to 2000).
 However, in 1969, a new law transferred the green country services, outside the area of the Greater London Council, to the recently formed National Bus Company.
 Trading under the name London Country, the green buses and Green Line Coaches became the responsibility of a new NBC subsidiary, London Country Bus Services, on 1 January 1970.

-Despite a comprehensive replacement of the bus fleet in the early 1950s, bus ridership fell dramatically - from 4.5 billion in 1950, to 3.1 billion by 1962 - while private car ownership rapidly increased.
-A seven day strike in 1958 and a fall in London's population by over a million people exacerbated the fall in ridership.
+Despite a comprehensive replacement of the bus fleet in the early 1950s, bus ridership fell dramatically – from 4.5 billion in 1950, to 3.1 billion by 1962 – while private car ownership rapidly increased.
+A seven week strike from April to June 1958 led to £2m in lost revenue to London Transport and contributed to a 4,000 shortage in drivers and conductors at that time.
+In addition, a fall in London's population by over a million people exacerbated the fall in ridership.

 A former network of express buses operated by London Transport in Central London was the Red Arrows.
 The routes, all numbered in the 500s, ran from main line stations to various locations in the West End and City.
-They were introduced in 1966 and expanded in 1968, but in the 1990s they were gradually phased out and only two former routes, 507 and 521, remain.
+They were introduced in 1966 and expanded in 1968, but in the 1990s they were gradually phased out, with the last two routes withdrawn in 2023.

 In 1974, Jill Viner became the first female bus driver for London Transport.

 In 1979, the operation of London's buses under the GLC was divided among eight areas or districts:

 The districts were later reorganised and reduced to six (with the abolition of Tower and Watling), and, following the Transport Act of 1985, were done away with in 1989 with privatisation imminent.